wp-plugins/schedulicity-online-appointment-booking/readme.txt

 = Is it free? =

 The plugin is completely free, but the software is $19.95/month.
-You can try Schedulicity for 30 days, or if you're one of the 22k people that already use it you just need to know your biz key.
+You can try Schedulicity for 30 days, or if you're one of the thousands of businesses that already use it you just need to know your biz key.

 == Screenshots ==